 With consumers seeking more immersive, meaningful ecotourism and nature-based tourism experiences, now is the perfect time to invest in this growing sector.

-Through the pilot initiative, we will provide individual funding of up to $2 million (excluding GST) on a dollar-for-dollar matched cash funding contribution basis for eligible recipients to construct ecotourism or nature-based tourism infrastructure.
+We are providing individual funding of up to $2 million (excluding GST) on a dollar-for-dollar matched cash contribution basis for recipients to construct ecotourism or nature-based tourism infrastructure.

-The objectives of the Act Eco initiative are to:
+The objectives of the Activate Ecotourism Infrastructure initiative are to:

 - increase Queensland’s sustainable ecotourism and nature-based tourism offerings to position Queensland as a leading destination for experiences in a post-pandemic environment